wn789/VDVESTA/README.md

 ---------------
 Document: http://vdvesta.voduy.com
 ```
-Still in beta, run at own risk!
-This it provided without any warranty!
+Still in beta, use at your own risk!
+It is provided without any warranty!
 ```